ashok7507/AWS-Devops-Questions/README.md

 50. EC2 suddenly became very slow.
 What metrics and Linux commands will you check?
 51. How would you deploy an application on EC2 using Jenkins?
 52. How do you automatically deploy code whenever developers push to GitHub?
 53. How would you create an EC2 instance using Terraform?
-54. How do you bootstrap an EC2 instance automatically when it launches?
 55. What is User Data in EC2?
 56. How would you install Docker automatically on a newly launched EC2 instance?
 57. How do you monitor EC2 using CloudWatch?